laymonage/django-template-heroku/README.en.md

 Please use this template as a **learning resource as much as possible**.
 It is true that this template can make it easier for you to create Django projects that are ready to be deployed without having to deal with many configurations.
-However, it would be very beneficial for you if you understand how the configurations work in this template.
+However, it will be very beneficial for you if you understand how the configurations work in this template.

 ## Contributing